-1 (5) Transportation demand management programs shall be implemented consistent with 2 Chapter 5.50, Commute Reduction.
-3 (6) Transit-Oriented Site Planning.
-Site plans implemented consistent with the RILB Master- 4 Concept Plan shall identify the location of on-site sheltered bus stops (with current or 5 planned service) or a sheltered bus stop within one-quarter (1/4) mile of the site with- 6 adequate walkways, if approved by C-TRAN.
+1 2 (5) Transportation demand management programs shall be implemented consistent with Chapter 5.50, Commute Reduction.
+3 4 5 6 (6) Transit-Oriented Site Planning.
+Site plans implemented consistent with the RILB Master Concept Plan shall identify the location of on-site sheltered bus stops (with current or planned service) or a sheltered bus stop within one-quarter (1/4) mile of the site with adequate walkways, if approved by C-TRAN.
 7 (7) Signage.
 Signage shall meet the requirements of Chapter 40.310, Signs.
-8 (8) Landscaping Requirements.
-Landscaping shall be consistent with standards contained in 9 Chapter 40.320 and the following standards.
-In the case of conflict, the following standards 10 shall apply.
-11 12 13 14 15 16 17 18 19 20 21 22 23 (a) Opaque Screen.
-An opaque screen shall be installed in the one hundred (100) foot- perimeter setback of the RILB.
+8 9 10 (8) Landscaping Requirements.
+Landscaping shall be consistent with standards contained in Chapter 40.320 and the following standards.
+In the case of conflict, the following standards shall apply.
+11 12 13 14 15 16 17 18 19 20 21 22 (a) Opaque Screen.
+An opaque screen shall be installed in the one hundred (100) foot perimeter setback of the RILB.
 This screen is opaque from the ground to a height that is equal to or greater than the adjacent building roof and mechanical equipment of one hundred (100) foot depth.
 This screen may be composed of a combination of landscaped earth berm, planted vegetation, fencing or existing vegetation.
-Compliance of planted vegetative screens or natural vegetation will be evaluated on the basis of the average mature height and density of foliate of the subjected species, or field- observation of the existing vegetation.
-The opaque portion of the intermittent visual- obstructions should not contain any completely unobstructed openings more than ten (10) feet wide.
-The portion of intermittent visual obstructions may contain deciduous- plants.
+Compliance of planted vegetative screens or natural vegetation will be evaluated on the basis of the average mature height and density of foliate of the subjected species, or field observation of the existing vegetation.
+The opaque portion of the screen must be opaque in all seasons of the year.
+At maturity, the portion of the intermittent visual obstructions should not contain any completely unobstructed openings more than ten (10) feet wide.
+The portion of intermittent visual obstructions may contain deciduous plants.
 Suggested planting patterns should be naturalized and use native plants suited to the area.
 24 25 26 27 28 29 (b) Evergreen Trees.
 At least one (1) row of evergreen trees shall be planted, minimum eight (8) feet in height and ten (10) feet maximum separation at time of planting.
 Permitted evergreen tree species are those with the ability to develop a minimum branching width of eight (8) feet within five (5) years.
-Multiple tree species shall be integrated into the buffer design to promote long-term health and provide visual integrated.
-30 (c) Deciduous Trees.
-Projects shall incorporate deciduous trees (vine maples are a 31 desirable example) into the buffer to add seasonal variety and interest.
-Deciduous 32 trees shall have a caliper of at least one (1) inch at the time of planting.
-33 (d) Shrubs shall be planted at a rate of one (1) shrub per twenty (20) square feet of 34 landscaped area.
+Multiple tree species shall be integrated into the buffer design to promote long-term health and provide visual interest.
+30 31 32 (c) Deciduous Trees.
+Projects shall incorporate deciduous trees (vine maples are a desirable example) into the buffer to add seasonal variety and interest.
+Deciduous trees shall have a caliper of at least one (1) inch at the time of planting.
+33 34 35 36 37 (d) Shrubs shall be planted at a rate of one (1) shrub per twenty (20) square feet of landscaped area.
 At least fifty percent (50%) of the shrubs shall be evergreen.
-At least 35 twenty-five percent (25%) of the shrubs should be deciduous to provide seasonal- 36 interest.
-Shrubs shall be at least sixteen (16) inches tall at planting and have a mature 37 height between three (3) and four (4) feet.
-38 (e) Ground cover shall be planted and spaced to result in total coverage of the required 39 landscape area within three (3) years as follows: 40 (i) Four (4) inch pots at eighteen (18) inches on center.
-41 (ii) One (1) gallon or greater sized containers at twenty-four (24) inches on center.
-42 (f) New landscaping materials shall consist of drought-tolerant species that are native to 43 the coastal region of the Pacific Northwest or noninvasive naturalized species that 44 have adapted to the climatic conditions of the coastal region of the Pacific Northwest.
+At least twenty-five percent (25%) of the shrubs should be deciduous to provide seasonal interest.
+Shrubs shall be at least sixteen (16) inches tall at planting and have a mature height between three (3) and four (4) feet.
+38 39 (e) Ground cover shall be planted and spaced to result in total coverage of the required landscape area within three (3) years as follows: 40 (i) Four (4) inch pots at eighteen (18) inches on center.
+41 42 (ii) One (1) gallon or greater sized containers at twenty-four (24) inches on center. (f) New landscaping materials shall consist of drought-tolerant species that are native to 43 44 the coastal region of the Pacific Northwest or noninvasive naturalized species that have adapted to the climatic conditions of the coastal region of the Pacific Northwest.